Coveo-Turbo/counted-tabs/README.md

 **Fields**

 A `commontabs` field needs to be added as a Multi-Value Facet.
-For more information on adding a field, you can start with this reference: https://docs.coveo.com/en/1833/cloud-v2-administrators/adding-and-managing-fields
+For more information on adding a field, you can start with this reference: [Adding and Managing Fields](https://docs.coveo.com/en/1833/cloud-v2-administrators/adding-and-managing-fields).

 **Sources**

 On each source displaying content in tabs, [under manage mappings](https://docs.coveo.com/en/1640/cloud-v2-administrators/adding-and-managing-source-mappings), add a semi-colon-separated list of all tab ids (as per your UI) that a given resource can see.
-For more information on mapping rules in Coveo, you can start with this reference: https://docs.coveo.com/en/1640/cloud-v2-administrators/adding-and-managing-source-mappings
+For more information on mapping rules in Coveo, you can start with this reference: [Adding and Managing Source Mappings](https://docs.coveo.com/en/1640/cloud-v2-administrators/adding-and-managing-source-mappings).

 In more complex situations, it may be necessary to add the `commontabs` field on a per-document basis, in which case a new post-conversion extension will be necessary.
-You can get started with your Extension Script with this documentation reference: https://docs.coveo.com/en/156/cloud-v2-developers/coveo-cloud-v2-indexing-pipeline-extensions
+You can get started with your Extension Script with this documentation reference: [Coveo Cloud V2 Indexing Pipeline Extensions](https://docs.coveo.com/en/156/cloud-v2-developers/coveo-cloud-v2-indexing-pipeline-extensions).

 ## Options